Fresh on Mondays

 Extreme makeover - refrigerator edition

 Our refrigerator is in a very central location.
 I pass by it to go anywhere else in the house.
-In fact, you can see it from the room where my partner and I spend our evenings.
+In fact, you can see it from the room where we spend our evenings.
 And of course I visit it many times a day to get food.
 So this location has a lot going for it in terms of message placement.
 Consciously or unconsciously, whatever is up there is going to get a lot of play in our attention.

 Inventory